Published January 6, 2021

 In keeping with Shar’s wishes, cremation has taken place and pending COVID-19 restrictions a Celebration of Life will be announced at a later date.
 Arrangements have been entrusted to Thompson Waters Funeral Home, Port Dover 519-583-1530.
 For those wishing, memorial donations to the Port Dover Foundation, Birds Canada (Port Rowan) or Deer Creek Conservation Area (Nature preserve in Langton) would be greatly appreciated.
 Online donations and/or condolences can be made at www.thompsonwatersfuneralhome.ca

-HOWDEN, Barbara Diane passed away peacefully with son Kerry by her side on Sunday, December 27, 2020 at Norfolk General Hospital in her 84th year.
-Loving mother of Susan Bloye (deceased) and Kerry and wife Sue of Collingwood, dear sister of Clarence Finch of Waterford and Sherry Lowe of Fort Myers, Florida.
+HOWDEN, Barbara Diane passed away peacefully on Sunday, December 27, 2020 at Norfolk General Hospital in her 84th year.
+Predeceased by her daughter Susan Bloye.
+Survived by a son.
+Dear sister of Clarence Finch of Waterford and Sherry Lowe of Fort Myers, Florida.
 Fondly remembered by grandson Byron, her nieces Sarah Finch and Beth (Joe) Finch-Farrell.
 Predeceased by her parents Sally and Ray Finch, husband Robert (Bob) Bloye, sister-in-law Duch Finch and nieces Rebecca, Angela and Mary.

 Barb was a longtime volunteer for Crime Stoppers and Norfolk General Hospital and co-owner of Accents Women’s Clothing Store in downtown Simcoe.
 Due to Covid-19 restrictions a Celebration of Life will be held at a later date.
 Arrangements have been entrusted to Thompson Waters Funeral Home, 102 First Ave Port Dover 519-583-1530.